 Are smartphones and tablets the beginning of the end for stationary computers?
 Many developments confirm this, not just the increasing number of mobile search queries on Google.
 The mobile first approach follows this trend and places primary importance on creating mobile websites.
 A slimmer scope and more dynamic layout yield more than just satisfied smartphone users — they boost search result...

-After planning your mobile application, the next step in mobile app development is to begin working on the technical aspects of your design.
-If you’re planning on developing your native mobile app yourself, rather than employing external programmers, then you have two options: you can program the app yourself – assuming you have sufficient knowledge and prior experience in software development – or you can make use of an app maker (also known as an app creator, app builder, or app building software).
+After planning a mobile app, the next step in mobile app development is to begin working on the technical aspects of your design.
+If you’re planning on developing your native mobile app yourself, rather than employing external programmers, then you have two options: you can create your own app – assuming you have sufficient knowledge and prior experience in software development – or you can make use of an app maker (also known as an app creator, app builder, or app building software).
 This second edition of our guide to creating your own app will explore the differences between these two approaches, introducing six of the best mobile app builders available today.

 Choosing the right software to develop your own app is a big decision and should be carefully considered.
 The traditional approach – programming an app via a particular platform – offers the widest range of options when it comes to technical app development.
 But basic programming skills don’t always suffice; successful app developers often have years of experience in the field.
 So a word of warning: if you’re a beginner, you should try to acquire as much basic knowledge as possible before you aim to take on the coding of an app on your own using a programming language.